 Ensure that you file a crash report with the California Division of Motor Vehicles within 10 days of the accident.
 If you are seriously injured, your insurance company or attorney can help you with this.
 If you fail to file a crash report if there is injury, death, or property damage over $1,000, you may lose your license, as outlined in the report form from the state’s DMV.

-For a free legal consultation with a rollover accidents lawyer serving Accident, call (800) 598-7557
+For a free legal consultation with a rollover accidents lawyer serving Bakersfield, call (800) 598-7557

 Let a Bakersfield Rollover Accident Lawyer Assist You

 Our Bakersfield rollover accident lawyers understand these are trying times.
 Filing claims and lawsuits when you have an injury or are grieving the loss of a loved one is an extra burden you should not have to bear.
 Furthermore, the technicalities of the law can leave you confused, but we are here to help you through it all.

 When you file a claim, insurance companies will do what they can to save money.
 They will offer you lower negotiations, and we can prepare you for these negotiation tactics.
 We want you to get the most out of your claim while also making sure we protect your rights.

 Contact Ben Crump Law, PLLC, today and get a team of lawyers that care.

 Bakersfield Rollover Accident Lawyer Near Me (800) 598-7557

 Damages You May Receive for a Rollover Accident in Bakersfield

 Proving negligence is a process of establishing that the negligent party had the duty of care to drive responsibly and that the breach of that responsibility caused the injuries or death.